-Testosterone from the blood gets converted to a much more potent form, called dihydrotestosterone (DHT), in your skin.
-DHT is the hormone that forces sebum producing glands in your skin to make more sebum.
+When testosterone from the blood comes over to the skin, it gets converted to a much more potent form, called dihydrotestosterone (DHT).
+DHT is the hormone that forces the sebum-producing glands in your skin to make more sebum.

 More DHT -> More sebum production -> oily skin!